giodp2408/bigdata2020UTM/Tercerparcia.md

 ### Identify the characteristics of Cloud and Fog data analysis

 * Cloud
   - They are in fixed monthly payments for use, without additional costs, since there is no need to invest in large infrastructure or licenses.
   - The data is always safe.
   - There is no need to have a large storage capacity.
   - Faster work when being based on the web.
   - Information in real time.
   - Strong investment in innovation.
   - Access to all information.
--Access when you want and where you want, only with an Internet connection.
+  - Access when you want and where you want, only with an Internet connection.

 * Fog:
   - Proposes a solution to problems related to the implementation of the Internet of Things.
   - Reduces traffic between smart devices and cloud storage while saving costs.
   - Gives the user more visible control over the information that it generates.
   - Possibility of offline operation.